percona/percona-server-mongodb-operator/e2e-tests/README.md

 SKIP_BACKUPS_TO_AWS_GCP_AZURE=1
 ```

-The backups tests will use only [MinIO](https://min.io/) if this variable is declared,
+The backups tests will use only the in-cluster [SeaweedFS](https://github.com/seaweedfs/seaweedfs)
-which is enough for local testing.
+S3-compatible storage if this variable is declared, which is enough for local testing.